 Having walked a mile in so many of your shoes, please remember, I embrace and encourage the safe choices you’re making for your families.
 There are some kids with sensory issues that will ONLY eat a handful of foods.
 There are other kids who will eat anything.
 Either way, you have to make the best choices for you.

 If you’re looking for great resources on healthier eating/living, check out the Just Ingredients website.
 The guides are amazing, and had they been around 10 years ago, I would have loved to have them.
 I can’t stress this enough: if you’re new to choosing better-for-you ingredients, check out Karalynne.
 She and I are on the same page in so many ways, and I’m so happy to know her.
-While I focus on telling people about food allergies, she’s focused on the base ingredients and how it effects overall health.
+Whilst I focus on telling people about food allergies, she’s focused on the base ingredients and how it effects overall health.
+Though, there’s also a lot of overlap in what we do.

-Before I Get To Talking, Some of The Top 8 Free Companies/Snacks We LOVE
+Before I Get To Talking, Some of The Top 8 & Top 9 Free Companies/Snacks I LOVE

-Full disclosure: these are not the only top 8 free snacks on the market.
-These are the ones that we love the most and A: are top 8 free, and made on top 8 free equipment, and B: use ingredients we support.
-There are other snacks that we love, but they aren’t free from the top 8 (some people in our home can have the top 8), or are seen as treats rather than everyday snacks for lunches.
+Full disclosure: these are not the only top 8 and top 9 free snacks on the market.
+These are the ones that my kids love the most and A: are top 8/9 free, and made on top 8 free equipment, and B: use ingredients I support.
+There are other snacks that my kids like, but they aren’t free from the top 8 (some people in our home can have the top 8), or are seen as treats rather than everyday snacks for lunches.

 - 88 Acres (such clean ingredients)